Patrice

-Patrice is a given name meaning noble or patrician, related to the names Patrick and Patricia.

-In English, Patrice is often a feminine first name.
-In French, it is used as a masculine first name.
+Patrice is an English- and French-language given name of Latin origin, unisex in English but masculine in French.
+It is derived from the Latin term patricius, meaning "noble", and thus cognate with the more common names Patricia and Patrick.

 Popularity

-In the United States, the popularity of the name Patrice peaked in 1958 as the No. 212 most popular name.
-Its popularity has had ups and downs since then, but has fallen ever since 1987.
-The year 1995 was the most recent year the name Patrice appeared in the top 1000 names of babies born in the United States, at no. 941.
+In the United States, the popularity of the name Patrice peaked in 1958, when it ranked as the 212th most popular name.
+Its usage fluctuated in the following decades but has generally declined since 1987.
+The name last appeared in the top 1000 names of babies born in the United States in 1995, ranking at No. 941.